Our competition is structured into a semi-final and a final.

 Dancers must attend all assigned rehearsals

-Dancers must have the items of clothing as indicated for the performance
+Dancers must have the items of clothing as indicated for the performance.
+Please nore there are no rquired dancewear for our semi-final masterclasses.

 Required dancewear